gtgt/randomqueue/README.md

-# Test random number queue application using RabbitMQ for IBM
+# Test random number queue application using RabbitMQ and php-amqplib

 [![Build Status](https://travis-ci.org/gtgt/randomqueue.svg?branch=master&style=flat-square)](https://travis-ci.org/gtgt/randomqueue)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?style=flat-square)](LICENSE)

+The task is to write an application for the supercomputer Deep Thought (specially built for this purpose) which return with the "Answer to the Ultimate Question of Life, the Universe, and Everything".

+* Symfony, RabbitMQ and php-amqplib must be used to process the job with queues.
+* The supercomputer is not perfect, so around 2/3 of the jobs should fail.
+* Create a simple ui to start and track jobs
+* Ability to build a complete environment to test the app  (web/db/messageing/consumer server containers)
+* Some unitest

 ## Software used